-Keep the pedal cover to the locked position when not using the pedal.
-Stepping on a pedal accidentally when it is not locked may cause accidents.
+Fold the pedal away when not in use.
+Stepping on a pedal accidentally when it is not folded away may cause accidents.

 Use this pedal to operate the boom swing.

-(A).....
-Boom swing right

-(B) .....
-Boom swing left

-Refer to "Operating the boom swing" on page 3-17.
+(A).....Boom swing right (B)Boom swing left Refer to "Operating the boom swing" on page 3-17.